UCTRONICS/SKU_RM0004/data/NVMe_User_Guide.md

-# How to burn imge to NVMe and boot from NVMe
+# How to burn image to NVMe and boot from NVMe
 ### Hardware connection
 <div align=left><img width="500" height="400" src=hardware.png/></div>